 When answering behavioral interview questions about leadership, use the STAR interview response technique:

-Here’s an example answer to the question, “Give an example of a time you unexpectedly had to take up a leadership role.”
-This answer uses the STAR technique:
+Please share an example of a time you unexpectedly had to take up a leadership role.

 - What experience do you have that would help you in this role? - Best Answers